airlst/airlst-button/readme.md

 AirLST (pronounced *airlist*) allows you to easily accept online reservations from your website.
 AirLST Widget can be integrated with one single line of javascript.
 The user interface is responsive and seamlessly works on mobile phones, tablet and standard desktop screens.

 ##Usage
 Integrating AirLST widget is as easy as copying two snippets of javascript to your page: A loader and the actual link.
+This advanced method differs a bit from the simple method that is provided in the AirLST Admin Backend.

 ###Loader